Katoo2706/data-engineer-kato/_posts/2023-06-20-hr-project.md

 ## Staging Area
 > NoSQL Database: `MongoDB`

+Use Pymongoarrow to read data from MongoDB and take advantages of Pandas-struct field.

 Using non-structured database for staging area will take the advantages of data retrieval from different data sources and we don't need to take time to ensure the data source structure.
 On the other hand, It can make the extract and load process will be fault tolerance and easy to scale.